 It is an unavoidable fact that hatchets and axes are heavy tools.
 An average hatchet will have a 1.25lb head, which tends to make the whole hatchet close to 2lb.
-That type of weight must be justified by a significant use value.
-Whether or not a hatchet will have such high degree of usefulness to you will depend on what you wish to do in the woods.
+That type of weight must be justified by a significant use-value.
+Whether or not a hatchet will have such a high degree of usefulness to you will depend on what you wish to do in the woods.
 If you have no intention of cutting or processing wood on your trip, then any tool designed to do that, including a hatchet would be unnecessary weight.
 On the other hand, if woodworking is on the menu, a hatchet can truly shine.
-It is a simple tool that is nearly fail safe.
+It is a simple tool that is nearly fail-safe.
 It can shorten the time needed for a carving project that would take an hour with a knife, down to twenty minutes.
-It can turn fire making into a breeze, and serve every other role in between.
+It can turn fire-making into a breeze and serves every other role in between.
 The worse the weather conditions get, the more its value shows itself.

 How to Select a Hatchet

 Assuming that you’ve decided that a hatchet might be in your future, the next step is to go buy one.
 Tools tend to be very personal, so the ultimate decision will depend on what suits each person best.
 There are however a few things to consider.

 Needless to say, a good hatchet needs to cut well.
 This is not only a function of sharpness but also of the grind of the bit (the area right behind the cutting edge).
 If the hatchet has a thick bit, it will have a hard time penetrating into wood, even if it is extremely sharp.
 This is a result of more metal having to be pushed through the wood.
 A thick bit will also cause the hatchet to glance off the tree when chopping or carving.